Alejogb1/job-board/blog-data/do-kubernetes-master-nodes-have-a-container-runtime.md

 id: "do-kubernetes-master-nodes-have-a-container-runtime"
 ---

-Alright, let's unpack this.
+, let's unpack this.
 It's a question that often comes up, and it's good that we're addressing it directly.
-The short answer is that, yes, *in a sense*, kubernetes master nodes do interact with a container runtime, but not in the same way that worker nodes do.
+The short answer is that, yes, _in a sense_, kubernetes master nodes do interact with a container runtime, but not in the same way that worker nodes do.
 It’s a more nuanced interaction, and it's critical to understand the distinction to properly grasp kubernetes architecture.

 In my years working with kubernetes, I've seen confusion around this point cause significant deployment and troubleshooting issues.
 Once, I recall debugging a cluster where someone assumed master nodes needed a fully configured docker installation, just like the workers, which led to unnecessary resource contention on those vital components.
 That's a mistake we definitely want to avoid.

-The crux of the matter lies in understanding that master nodes are responsible for the *control plane* of the kubernetes cluster.
+The crux of the matter lies in understanding that master nodes are responsible for the _control plane_ of the kubernetes cluster.
 Their primary function revolves around managing the cluster's state, scheduling workloads, and providing an api for interactions.
-They don't *directly* execute user-defined containerized applications.
-Instead, they run their own specific components, such as the `kube-apiserver`, `kube-scheduler`, `kube-controller-manager`, and `etcd`, which might be packaged and deployed as containers *themselves*.
+They don't _directly_ execute user-defined containerized applications.
+Instead, they run their own specific components, such as the `kube-apiserver`, `kube-scheduler`, `kube-controller-manager`, and `etcd`, which might be packaged and deployed as containers _themselves_.
 However, these containers aren't the same type of user-deployed workloads that are scheduled onto worker nodes.

 Let’s break down the interaction a bit more.
 Worker nodes have a direct and crucial dependency on the container runtime (typically Docker, containerd, or CRI-O).
 These runtimes manage the actual execution of containers, pulling images, starting, stopping, and providing resources.
-On the other hand, master nodes use the container runtime to handle *their own internal components*.
+On the other hand, master nodes use the container runtime to handle _their own internal components_.
 This difference is significant.

 The master nodes rely on the container runtime interface (CRI) to manage its own internal components.
 However, that's not where your pods run.
 Your application containers run on the worker nodes.
 The master nodes use the CRI mainly for control plane components.